wealth42/nick-fury/pull_request_template.md

 There's still a lot to be added to this project like separate aboutus and contactus page, further specs of food items could be added further along with separate app design for similar idea.

 # What was your motivation behind choosing this evaluation mode and the project?
-Being a huge foodyand being unable to go to restaurants during this pandemic, this idea struck me that what if restaurant just cooks food and dellivers instead of actually having the customer there at the outlet.
+Being a huge foody and being unable to go to restaurants during this pandemic, this idea struck me that what if restaurant just cooks food and dellivers instead of actually having the customer there at the outlet.
 Thus, I got my friends together and we statrted this project.